Akwasi Afrifa (Ghanaian MP)

-Akwasi Afrifa is a Ghanaian former politician of the Republic of Ghana.
+Akwasi Afrifa was a Ghanaian former politician of the Republic of Ghana.
 He was the Member of Parliament representing Fomena constituency of the Ashanti Region of Ghana in the 2nd, 3rd and 4th Parliament of the 4th Republic of Ghana.
 He is a member of the New Patriotic Party.

 Early life and education

 Afrifa was born on September 22, 1958.
 He was from Kyeaboso-Dompoase in the Ashanti region.
 He was a product of the University of Ghana (UG).
 He held a Bachelor of Arts degree in history from the university in 1980.
 He was also a product of Kwame Nkrumah University of Science and Technology.
 From there, he acquired a Post Graduate Diploma in Industrial Management in 1989.
 He was also a graduate the Ghana School of Law, of where he studied law.